docularxu/jenkins-x-arm-support/doc/Build kaniko-v0.20.0 on Arm64.md

-# create kaniko container image
+# Create kaniko container image

 This document describes how to build kaniko-v0.20.0 on Arm64  from  the following link: https://github.com/GoogleContainerTools/kaniko

 # Environment

 The build is run natively on Arm64 machines.
-The server used is:
+The server used is :

--Memory : 32 G
+- Memory : 32 G

- -CPU: 32 cores
+- CPU: 32 cores

-# prerequisites
+# Prerequisites

 - install go  version>=1.13.8